 ACU was been awarded the Employer of Choice of Gender Equality Citation for the fourth consecutive year.
 Staff member Amy Ryan explains why she feels ACU’s environment supports both her career development and her work/life balance.
 Amy is currently undertaking management training, as well as preparing for the arrival of her second child, due in February.

-ACU Manager of Exchange and Study Abroad, Amy Ryan, has been undertaking the Emerging Leaders and Managers Program (eLAMP) and says it has sharpened her skills and given her practical techniques for improving engagement with her staff.
+ACU Manager of Exchange and Study Abroad, Amy Ryan, has been undertaking the Emerging Leaders and Managers Program (eLAMP) this year.
+She says the program has sharpened her skills and given her new techniques for improving engagement with her staff.

-“I’m enjoying the eLAMP program as there’s a lot of practical information and it is clear how it can be incorporated into your day-to-day work," Amy said.
+“I’m enjoying eLAMP as there’s a lot of practical information and it is clear how it can be incorporated into your day-to-day work," Amy said.

 "It takes a holistic approach to learning, therefore giving you the big picture stuff along with a better understanding of how your role contributes to the organisation.
 For instance, I found the most recent module really interesting - it explored strategy development and the ways in which you implement strategy.
 It gives you an idea of what type of structure is really going to be most effective at that level.”

-Amy also participated in the recent pilot of a Leadership and Accountability of the Supervisor program which ACU has developed in conjunction with the Australian Institute of Company Directors.
+Amy also participated in the recent pilot of a new program called Leadership and Accountability of the Supervisor, which ACU has developed in conjunction with the Australian Institute of Company Directors.
 She says the effort that ACU puts into designing professional development opportunities for staff is positive and motivating in itself.

-“In this pilot, we talked about governance and the structure of ACU, among other things, but this area in particular I found interesting and quite useful.
-My career plan is to be with this institution for as long as I can be, moving forward in my professional development while being loyal to the one employer.
-I’m a part of ACU and I like to know how the operations are run and structured, and to see what other areas of the University do.
+“We talked about governance and the structure of ACU, among other things, but this area in particular I found interesting and quite useful.
+My career plan is to be with this institution for as long as I can, moving forward in my professional development while being loyal to the one employer.
+I’m a part of ACU, and I like to know how the operations are run and structured, and to see what other areas of the University do.
 Knowing those little bits and pieces helps me better communicate my role and how I fit within the institution.
 I think it also helps to not feel like you’re working in silos and enables us see how we all fit into the bigger picture.”

-While supportive structures were in place for her during her first pregnancy, she says the supportive environment at ACU has made all the difference in handling maternity arrangements for her current pregnancy.
+Amy says ACU's culture had made all the difference in handling maternity arrangements for her current pregnancy.

-“You feel that the environment is different at ACU, it is much more open, family-friendly, warm and welcoming.
+“ACU is much more open, family-friendly, warm and welcoming.
 The news that you are adding to your family and doing these things is well received.”
-Amy said.

 “There can be a certain trepidation around [announcing a pregnancy at work] and fear about how it is going to be perceived - that people will think ‘oh it’s not going to be good for the job.’
 In my experience at ACU, I didn’t feel like that was the case at all - and that in itself is very important.”